tiyub/unit-18-pychain-ledger/README.md

 <sup><a id="ref006">6</a></sup> Zulko (2022-03-20).
 MoviePy is a Python library for video editing, can read and write all the most common audio and video formats.
 Retrieved from [pythonrepo.com](https://pythonrepo.com/repo/Zulko-moviepy-python-video).

 <sup><a id="ref007">7</a></sup> Gold, kassius_klay* (2022-03-20).
 Why does the simplest streamlit example errors out?
-Retrieved from [stackoverflow.com]](https://stackoverflow.com/questions/71652091/why-does-the-simplest-streamlit-example-errors-out). *If cloud/infrastructure errors-out, change the pinned dependancy to a different version, irrespevtive of the pinned version in the requirments.txt having been a recently working version.
+Retrieved from [stackoverflow.com]](https://stackoverflow.com/questions/71652091/why-does-the-simplest-streamlit-example-errors-out). *If cloud infrastructure errors-out, change the pinned dependancy to a different version, irrespevtive of the pinned version in the requirments.txt having been a recently working version.

 </details>